oriolsubirana/prestige-stand-solutions/README.md

 ## 🚀 Project Structure

-Inside of My Interior Design Template Project, you'll see the following folders and files:
+Inside of the Template Project, you'll see the following folders and files:

 ```
 /